Electrynth/legion-HQ-2.0/README.md

 ### Planned Technological Improvements
 - Frontend will be served on Amazon S3 buckets behind Cloudfront
 - Backend API's will be on Amazon's Lambda functions behind API Gateway
-- Frontend and Backend will be rewritten using Typescript
+- Frontend and Backend will (probably) be rewritten using Typescript